jundalisay/superb/content/en/research/laotzu/tao-te-ching/part-07-parts.md

-+++
+---
+heading: "Chapters 11-12"
-title= "Part 7: The Parts of the Brahma" heading= "Chapters 11-12" date= 2021-09-22 image= "/covers/tao.jpg" description= "The Metaphysics of the Tao or True Nature include Pranah, Aether, and the Five elements" linkb= "/research/laotzu/tao-te-ching/part-06-brahma" linkbtext= "Brahma" linkf= "/research/laotzu/tao-te-ching/part-08-karma-ego" linkftext= "Karma" icon= "/icons/laotzu.jpg"
+title: "Part 7: The Parts of the Brahma"
+description: "The Metaphysics of the Tao or True Nature include Pranah, Aether, and the Five elements"
-+++
+image: "/covers/tao.jpg"
+# date: 2020-01-29
+weight: 16
+icon: "/icons/laotzu.png"
+author: Lao Tzu
+---

 ## Chapter 11: The Aether